-Ishikari nabe is now a local cuisine for Hokkaido.
+Ishikari nabe is now a local Hokkaido hot pot cuisine.
 It is served in many restaurants and also a popular home cooking recipe.
 The flavor and ingredients will vary depending on the shop or household, but the main ingredients of salmon or trout with vegetables in a miso based soup won’t change.

-Kindaitei, a Long-Established Shop with a Charming Historical Feel
+Kindaitei: A Long-Established Salmon Restaurant with a Charming Historical Feel

-The salmon and trout specialty restaurant Kindaitei is located near Ishikari River in Ishikari City where salmon fishing was conducted during the Meiji Period.
+Kindaitei, a restaurant specializing in salmon and trout dishes, is located near the Ishikari River in Ishikari City, where salmon fishing was conducted during the Meiji Period.
 From the central area of Sapporo City it takes about 40 minutes by car, and 60 minutes by the Hokkaido Chuo Bus from the Chuo Bus Sapporo Bus Terminal near Sapporo TV Tower.

 After taking off your shoes and putting on slippers, you can really feel the age of the building with the slightly tilted hallway that creaks.

-Along the wall they have period posters and household goods on display.
-It feels like you entered a historical museum instead of a restaurant.
+Along the wall, they have period posters and household goods on display.
+It feels like you entered a history museum instead of a restaurant.

 Kindaitei first started when the first Okami (proprietress) Ishiguro Saka moved to Hokkaido from Niigata Prefecture during the Meiji period and established the shop under the name Oishiguro.

-On the Menu: Salmon and Trout Course Meals
+On Kintaitei's Menu: Hokkaido Salmon and Trout Course Meals

 Let’s dig in!
-The menu at Kintaitei is all course meals that requires reservations.
+The menu at Kintaitei is all course meals that require reservations.
 They have the following 4 courses and each course comes with a salmon nabe and 6 - 14 dishes.